tommyzakhoo/random-walk-part-1/README.md

 - High calories (yikes!).
 - Not a Thanksgiving recipe.
 - Is not stir-fried.
-- Does not contained peas.
+- Does not contain peas.

 ## Summary and Final Thoughts